Hart's Turkey Farm: Cuisine

 The restaurant used to sell dishes made with Hart's Turkey Farm turkeys.
 Today, they source turkeys from other farms, with their biggest supplier being from Utah.
-The large menu has numerous turkey-centric dishes on it.
+The extensive menu has numerous turkey-centric dishes on it.

-Hart's most popular meal is a Thanksgiving-style meal which is offered daily.
+Hart's most popular meal is a Thanksgiving-style meal offered daily.
 The meal includes roasted turkey served in three portion sizes, with over a pound being the largest portion.
 The price, as of 2014, was $22.95, including sides.
 A turkey drumstick dinner is also available.
 As of 2011, it was $10.99.

-They also sell turkey sandwiches, including turkey meatball sandwiches, a "Turkey Gobbler" sandwich topped with stuffing, cranberry sauce and mayo, and a turkey Rueben.
+They also sell turkey sandwiches, including turkey meatball sandwiches, a "Turkey Gobbler" sandwich topped with stuffing, cranberry sauce, and mayo, and a turkey Rueben.
 They also serve turkey variations on chicken divan, chicken alfredo, and cheesesteaks.
-The restaurant also sells appetizers including croquette made of turkey, turkey nuggets, potstickers filled with turkey, turkey quesadillas, turkey soup, tempura turkey, and sauteed turkey liver with onion, cranberry relish and mushrooms.
+The restaurant also sells appetizers including croquette made of turkey, turkey nuggets, potstickers filled with turkey, turkey quesadillas, turkey soup, tempura turkey, and sauteed turkey liver with onion, cranberry relish, and mushrooms.

-Non-turkey dishes include hamburgers and pastas.
+Non-turkey dishes include hamburgers and pasta.
 They also sell fried clams and lobster rolls during the summer.
 Hart's makes their own salad dressing, mashed potatoes, chowders, and relish made with carrot.
 They also make their own ice cream.
 The cranberry sauce is from a can.

 As of 2011, the restaurant sold over a ton of turkey, 1,000 pounds of potatoes, 4,000 bread rolls, 40 gallons of gravy, and 1,000 pies daily.
 In 2021, the restaurant sold an average of 100 40-pound turkeys daily.
-On Thanksgiving Day, the restaurant sells 1,600 turkey dinners onsite and 180 dinners for take out.
+On Thanksgiving Day, the restaurant sells 1,600 turkey dinners onsite and 180 dinners for takeout.

 Reception

-In 2011, ABC News' Larry Olmstead described Hart's Turkey Farm as having "attentive friendly small-town service and the unique atmosphere" and having a "novelty."
+In 2011, ABC News' Larry Olmstead described Hart's Turkey Farm as having "attentive, friendly small-town service and the unique atmosphere" and having a "novelty."
 He called the food "quite good."
 He called the stuffing "very good", the mashed potatoes "rich and decadent" and the desserts "excellent."
 Local Dartmouth College administrator, Gregg Cerveny, called the restaurant "a New Hampshire institution."
 The restaurant has been featured on the Phantom Gourmet and the Travel Channel.
 The Michelin Guide has also profiled the restaurant.